How do I change baby's diaper?

 • Diapers or old towels to store directly in the changing table;

-• A diaper garbage can to avoid disposing of nappies in an ordinary garbage can and having to put up with a strong unpleasant odour;
+• A diaper garbage can to avoid disposing of diapers in an ordinary garbage can and having to put up with a strong, unpleasant odor;

-• And don't forget to put changing pads in the changing table!
-You never know if your child will get a stain when changing;
+• And don't forget to put spare nappies in the changing table!
+You never know if your child will stain when changing;

 Diapers and hygiene products

-Prepare your changing table with products adapted to your child's changing needs:
+Prepare your changing table with products adapted to your child's diaper change:

-• Cotton pads, maxi-squares: Choose organic, hypoallergenic cotton pads.
+• Cotton pads, maxi pads: Choose organic, hypoallergenic cotton pads.
 Ideally, they should be GOTS or Ecocert certified;

 • A diaper cream to treat redness and diaper rash;